 - Physically attach the Live Block to an available DNA connector on the Lightpad Block.

 - The Live Block will automatically turn on.
-If it does not, press any button.
+If it does not, press the Mode and Sustain buttons simultaneously.

 - Now you are ready to make music.

 Option 2: Bluetooth Connection

 - Turn your Live Block on by pressing the Mode and Sustain buttons simultaneously.

 - Open NOISE, press the Settings cog in the top-right corner of the NOISE app and select ‘Connect BLOCKS’.

 - Choose your ‘Live Block’ from the Bluetooth MIDI Devices screen to complete MIDI-over-Bluetooth pairing.

 - If you also purchased a Loop Block you can connect it now following the same steps above.